jcrozum/jcrozum.github.io/index.md

 DifferentialGeometry package of the computer algebra system Maple.

-### Undergraduate Researcher, 2011-2014, Utah State University Dept. of Electrical Engineering
+### Research Programmer, 2010-2014, Utah State University Dept. of Electrical Engineering

 Data validation for the SABER (Sounding of the Atmosphere using Broadband Emission Radiometry) satellite instrument in collaboration with Professor Gene Ware and Professor Doran Baker.
 Analyzed SABER data, and maintained